callumacrae/lynx.io/articles/eval-properly.md

 	eval('echo "You asked for " . $food[\'' . $myfood . '\'];');

 That's a pretty stupid use of eval, but I have seen similar more than once.
-For example, if we go to:
+That code is vulnerable; for example, if we go to:

 	thatfile.php?food=' . `rm -rf *` . '